 Population in India is on the rise and it is second highest after China.
 Huge population will have huge demand in future.
 This demand is to be met by the industry.

-These are the reasons for higher growth potential in Indian economy and share market in India.
+These are the reasons for higher growth potential in Indian economy and the Indian share market.
 That is why you should not miss the opportunity to be a part of this economic development.

 Table of Contents